SunGard-Labs/dataflow-whitepaper/README.md

-Transforming Options Market Data with the Dataflow SDK
+FIS Google Cloud Platform Whitepapers
 =====

 ## About

-In December 2015, FIS released a follow-up whitepaper to May 2015's "Scaling to Build the Consolidated Audit Trail - a financial services application of Google Cloud Bigtable", focusing specifically on Google Cloud Dataflow's programming model and execution environent.
-This is the repository associated with that paper, entitled  "Transforming Options Market Data with the Dataflow SDK".
+In December 2015, FIS Advanced Technology released the whitepaper "Transforming Options Market Data with the Dataflow SDK" to provide engineers insight into Google Cloud Dataflow's programming model and execution environent.

+In August of 2016, FIS Advanced Technology produced a sequel to the original 2015 Bigtable whitepaper, detailing the introduction of Google Cloud Dataflow and Google Cloud BigQuery to the Market Reconstruction Tool's solution architecture, as well as to provide a deeper look into the material covered at our [Analyzing 25 billion stock market events in an hour with NoOps on GCP](https://www.youtube.com/watch?v=fqOpaCS117Q) talk from Google NEXT 2016.

+Assets referenced in both whitepapers can be found in this repository.

 ## Introduction